JaguarFD/we-guide/docs/02-basics/01-quick-start.md

 ## Structure your projects

-Each user in Wildlife Insights is associated with at least one organization and can belong to multiple organizations, and projects.
+Each user in <Title/> is associated with at least one organization and can belong to multiple organizations, and projects.
 You may be an individual with a few cameras set out on your own property or a data manager at an organization.
-In any event, thinking through how your data will be managed and shared can help inform how you set up your workspace in Wildlife Insights.
+In any event, thinking through how your data will be managed and shared can help inform how you set up your workspace in <Title/>.

 ## Upload Data